 - 2 green onions, bubs and greens sliced

 Place potatoes, cut sides down, in an 11 x 7-inch microwave-safe baking dish.
 Add 1/4 cup water; cover with plastic wrap.
 Microwave at HIGH 15 minutes or until potatoes are tender.
 Cool slightly; discard potato skins.

 Heat stock pot over medium-high heat.
 Add oil; swirl to coat.
 Add onion; sauté 1 minute or until translucent.
 Stir in cumin and Ancho powder.
 Scoop sweet potatoes out of skin and add to pot along with stock and chickpeas.

 Place half of sweet potato mixture in a blender.
 Remove center piece of blender lid (to allow steam to escape); secure blender lid on blender.
 Place a clean towel over opening in blender lid (to avoid splatters); blend until smooth.
 Pour pureed soup into a large bowl.
 Repeat procedure with remaining mixture.
 Stir in salt.

 If serving as an entrée, divide soup evenly among 4 bowls (6 to 8 bowls for soup course); sprinkle Parmesan cheese evenly over top.
 Garnish with sliced green onions.

-Oh, and don’t miss my “Top of the Morning” Sirloin Sweet Potato Hash, it’s great way to fuel up for the weekend and the leftovers make fast and filling breakfast tacos come Monday.
+Oh, and if you’re in a breakfast-for-dinner mood don’t miss my “Top of the Morning” Sirloin Sweet Potato Hash, it’s great way to fuel up for the weekend and the leftovers make fast and filling breakfast tacos come Monday.